DOUBLE CHOCOLATE BUNDTCAKE

 • 2 Piping bags

-• Then incorporate the yogurt, seed oil, and chocolate previously melted in a double boiler and cooled (fig. 2).
+• Then incorporate the yogurt, the peanut oil, and the melted chocolate previously melted in a bain-marie and cooled.

-• Continue mixing, gradually adding the sifted cocoa, flour, cornstarch, and baking powder, then the baking soda and salt (fig. 3).
+• Continue mixing, gradually adding the cocoa, the flour, the cornstarch, and the sifted baking powder and finally a pinch of salt.

-• Also add the egg whites beaten to stiff peaks and mix with a spatula using slow movements from bottom to top to avoid deflating the mixture (fig. 4).
+• Add the egg whites previously beaten until stiff and mix with a spatula with slow movements from bottom to top to avoid deflating the mixture.

-• Finally, incorporate the white chocolate chips and pour the mixture into your mold previously buttered and floured (fig. 5).
+• Finally, incorporate the white chocolate chips and pour the mixture into your mold previously buttered and floured.

 • Put them in the freezer for 15′ and garnish.
-And voilà… your double chocolate bundtcake is ready to be enjoyed!
+And voilà… the double chocolate bundtcake is ready to be enjoyed!

 Storage

-👉 You can store the double chocolate bundtcake at room temperature under a glass dome or in airtight containers for 2-3 days.
+👉 You can store the double chocolate bundtcake at room temperature inside a glass dome or airtight containers for 2-3 days.

 Author image